johnno1962/InjectionIII/README.md

 in /var/folders/nh/gqmp6jxn4tn2tyhwqdcwcpkc0000gn/T/com.johnholdsworth.InjectionIII/eval101.dylib ***
 ```
 If you encounter this problem, download and build [the unhide project](https://github.com/johnno1962/unhide) then add the following
-as a "Run Script", "Build Phase" to your project:
+as a "Run Script", "Build Phase" to your project after the linking phase:

 ```
 UNHIDE=~/bin/unhide.sh